Biden to seek billions in military aid for Israel as invasion of Gaza nears

 The crossing has been out of operation amid Israeli bombardments on the Palestinian side of the border.

-The United Nations has called for aid to return to pre-conflict levels of 100 trucks a day.
-Secretary General Antonio Guterres planned to visit the Rafah border crossing from Egypt to Gaza on Friday, a move that Israel's ambassador to the U.N., Gilad Erdan, told a rally in New York City showed that "his top priority is giving aid to the terrorists."
+The United Nations (UN) has called for aid to return to pre-conflict levels of 100 trucks a day.
+Secretary-General Antonio Guterres planned to visit the Rafah border crossing from Egypt to Gaza on Friday.

 FLASHPOINTS BEYOND GAZA

-Meanwhile, a Gaza hospital explosion on Wednesday that enraged the Arab world and the anticipated Israeli ground invasion have heightened fears of the conflict spreading.
+Meanwhile, an explosion at a Gaza hospital on Wednesday enraged the Arab world and the anticipated Israeli ground invasion has heightened fears of the conflict spreading.

-Israel's military, asked about the Lebanese army's account, said it was investigating the matter.
-Last week a Reuters journalist was killed and other journalists were injured in southern Lebanon.
+Asked about the Lebanese army's account, Israel's military said it was investigating the matter.
+Last week, Reuters journalist Issam Abdallah was killed and other journalists were wounded in southern Lebanon.

+On Friday, Israel ordered the evacuation of residents of Kiryat Shmona, a northern town close to the border with a population of more than 20,000.

 Amid concerns the West Bank could become a third front in a wider war, 13 Palestinians were killed in clashes with Israeli forces in the Nur Shams refugee camp in the West Bank city of Tulkarm, the Palestinian Red Crescent said on Thursday.

-The spokesman for Hamas' armed wing, Abu Obeida, on Al Jazeera called for anti-Israel rallies across Arab and Muslim countries on Friday and said the group was prepared for a long battle with Israel.
+The spokesperson for Hamas' armed wing, Abu Obeida, on Al Jazeera called for anti-Israel rallies across Arab and Muslim countries on Friday.
+REUTERS

-(Reporting by Nidal al-Mughrabi in Gaza, Washington and Jerusalem Bureaus; Writing by Cynthia Osterman; Editing by Howard Goller)

 Read more of the latest in